yochaigal/cairn/resources/monsters/mummy.md

 # Mummy

-6 HP, 12 STR, 8 DEX, 6 WIL, infected touch (d10)
+6 HP, 12 STR, 8 DEX, 6 WIL, necrotic touch (d10)

-- Undead humanoids wrapped in funerary bandages.
-Found in ruins of temples and tombs.
+- Undead humanoids wrapped in funerary cloth.
+Found in pyramids, ruins, temples, and tombs.
-- The first time anyone sees the mummy, it must save WIL or be paralyzed.
-The paralysis ends immediately if the mummy attacks or goes out of sight.
-- **Critical Damage**: The mummy inflicts a disease that rots open wounds, making them impossible to heal normally.
-Can only be removed by magic.
+- **Critical Damage**: Target is infected with mummy rot, and are unable to recover STR until they are cured by a specialist healer.